honky/ProjectGuenther/README.md

 Guenther is my last try to keep a plant alive.
 For this I built some Raspberry Pi construction which is able to control power sockets over the air on 433mhz.

-Because of an growing amount of Guenthers features and some things I do over and over again, I want a place where all of the features Guenther uses come together.
-Please stay tuned for less mistakes in my english and more code to come.
+Because of an growing amount of Guenthers features and some things I do over and over again, I want a place where all of Guenthers' code uses come together.
+Please stay tuned for less mistakes in my english and more things to come.

 ###Howto